starknet-io/SNIPs/SNIPS/snip-20.md

             * Burn $\mathtt{used\_ amount}\times \mathtt{base\_ price}$.
             * Transfer $\mathtt{used\_ amount}\times \mathtt{tip}$.
         2. User pays paymaster: transfer $\mathtt{used\_ amount}\times r(\mathtt{base\_ price(current\_ block)}+\mathtt{tip})$.
+    * In case of failure during fee invocations, REVERT all state changes and return to it directly (skipping `__validate_paymaster__` and `execute`).
+This ensures both user and paymaster have sufficient balances due to both balance checks.

 ### Optimization: discounted paymaster rates